 - Clicking [Details] will give an overview of what was limited.

-The default time frame is Last 24 hours - but you can select from the drop-down list.Below this you'll see a number of graphs that visually represent the resource usage.CPU Usage - You are allowed to use up to the equivalent of an entire CPU core (100%).
+The default time frame is Last 24 hours - but you can select from the drop-down list.Below this, you'll see a number of graphs that visually represent the resource usage.CPU Usage - You are allowed to use up to the equivalent of an entire CPU core (100%).
 The most important factor here is the average usage - if you see the average hitting the maximum limit much of the time, then you need to address it.

-CPU is very prone to peak, and will often be one of the first resources to max out - so seeing the max value hit the limit is not a sign of a problem, and is entirely normal - of course you want to throw all the CPU power you can muster at any task your account is running!
+CPU is very prone to peak, and will often be one of the first resources to max out - so seeing the max value hit the limit is not a sign of a problem and is entirely normal - of course you want to throw all the CPU power you can muster at any task your account is running!

-Physical Memory Usage - This is amount of RAM your processes and file cache are currently consuming.
+Physical Memory Usage - This is the amount of RAM your processes and file cache are currently consuming.
 Memory management in Linux is sophisticated, and high memory usage doesn't necessarily indicate a problem, as objects may be retained in memory to improve performance.

 Input/Output Usage - This indicates the amount of data your processes have written to and read from the server's storage systems.